New York Combinatorics Seminar

 Title: Generalized Ramsey number of cycles.

-Abstract: Given graphs $G$ and $H$ and an integer $q\ge 2$, the generalized Ramsey number $f(G,H,q)$ is the minimum number of colors needed to color the edges of $G$ such that every copy of $H$ receives at least $q$ different colors.
-In this talk, we discuss some results when $G$ is $K_n$ or $K_{n,n}$ and $H$ is a (short) cycle.
+Abstract: Given graphs G and H and an integer q at least 2, the generalized Ramsey number f(G,H,q) is the minimum number of colors needed to color the edges of G such that every copy of H receives at least q different colors.
+In this talk, we discuss some results when G is Kn or Kn,n and H is a (short) cycle.
 The main tool we use is the new and powerful method of "conflict free hypergraph matching."
 This is joint work with Patrick Bennett, Emily Heath and Shira Zerbib.

 Feb 28: Abigail Raz (Cooper Union) (in-person)